The Hazards of Love

-The Hazards of Love is the fifth album by the American indie rock band The Decemberists, released through Capitol Records and Rough Trade in 2009.
+The Hazards of Love is the fifth album by the American indie rock band the Decemberists, released through Capitol Records and Rough Trade in 2009.
 The album was inspired by an Anne Briggs EP titled The Hazards of Love.
 According to the band, frontman Colin Meloy had set out to write a song with the album's title, which eventually developed into an entire album.
 Becky Stark (of Lavender Diamond), Shara Nova (of My Brightest Diamond), and Jim James (of My Morning Jacket) provide guest vocals throughout the album, while Robyn Hitchcock makes a cameo guitar appearance on "An Interlude".

-The Hazards of Love is a rock opera, with all songs contributing to a unified narrative, similar to the use of recurring stories on the band's previous album, The Crane Wife.
+The Hazards of Love is a concept album and rock opera, with all songs contributing to a unified narrative, similar to the use of recurring stories on the band's previous album, The Crane Wife.
 The plot is a love story: a woman named Margaret (voiced by Stark) falls in love with a shape-shifting boreal forest dweller named William (voiced by Meloy).
 William's mother, the jealous Forest Queen (voiced by Nova), and the villainous Rake (also voiced by Meloy) bring conflict to the album's story arc.